Governance

 John Fay, MSG

 John attended Long Beach State and obtained his BA in Human Development with a minor in Spanish and Certificate in Gerontology.
 With a mission to serve the community, John obtained his Master’s in Gerontology at Long Beach State with emphasis in health care administration.
-John currently serves as the Community Outreach Manager for MemorialCare, a fully integrated nonprofit health system, where John works with local nonprofits and the City of Long Beach to help reach vulnerable and underserved communities with accessible and affordable health care.
+John currently serves as the Government and Community Relations Manager for MemorialCare, a fully integrated nonprofit health system, where John works with local nonprofits and the City of Long Beach to help reach vulnerable and underserved communities with accessible and affordable health care.
 John values his role with the California Council on Gerontology and Geriatrics and the ability serve the community through CCGG.

 Member-at-Large

-Donna Jensen, PhD, LCSW, MSW, MA
+Donna Jensen,

 Donna Jensen is the Chair and Associate Professor in the Gerontology Department at California State University, Sacramento.
 She has been teaching in the Gerontology Program at California State University, Sacramento since August 2014.
 Prior to this, Dr. Jensen taught graduate/undergraduate social work courses in policy and practice for fifteen years as adjunct faculty at Chico State University and for three years in the addiction studies program at Butte Community College.
 She also developed and administered the Mental Health Educational Training Program and coordinated a 16-county regional mental health workforce partnership in northern California.
 Her research interests include examining the benefit of educational mentoring, the benefits of integrated healthcare for older adults and trauma and resilience among older adults.